trentonbates/25-fall-python2/README.md

-Examples and assignments for Python Programming II at NWU.
+Examples and assignments for Fall 25 Python Programming II at NWU.